skip to content

 HIV care

-The Personalized HIV and Addiction Services Expansion program, or PHASE III (P3), reaches out to minorities with substance use disorders and those who use intravenous (IV) drugs, as this puts them at increased risk for HIV infection.
-PHASE III provides testing for HIV and also directly connects those who need it with substance misuse treatment, intensive case management and aftercare group services.
+The Personalized HIV and Addiction Services Expansion program, or PHASE IV (P4), reaches out to minorities with substance use disorders and those who use intravenous (IV) drugs, as this puts them at increased risk for HIV infection.
+PHASE IV provides testing for HIV and also directly connects those who need it with substance misuse treatment, intensive case management and aftercare group services.

 Supportive living

-The Housing First Supportive Living program is a HUD grant program that provides long-term community-based, scattered site living.
-The program provides both center-based services at our main campus and in-home supportive wrap around services to individuals who have serious and persist mental illness and or co-occurring substance use disorders.
-Our services include, but are not limited to evaluation, planning, and linking these individuals to services.
+Our services include but are not limited to evaluation, planning, and linking these individuals to services.
 Our team provides supportive counseling, psychosocial rehabilitative services, money management skills training, medication monitoring, household maintenance skills, and socialization skills training.
 The program provides services to adult males and females who are 18 years old or older.

 Child and teacher in classroom